3.6 Obligations of registration

 Once registered, a society must keep proper accounts, submit an annual return to the FCA, and let the FCA know of any change relating to its registered office.
 It must also apply to the FCA to amend any of its rules or to change its name.
 Amendments are not valid until they are registered and approved by the FCA.
 Societies are legally obliged to be run strictly in accordance with their registered rules, and to inform the FCA if they no longer wish to be registered.

-Societies with a turnover not exceeding £5.6m, or assets not exceeding £2.8m, can, if their rules permit it, and a resolution has been passed at their AGM, get exemption from a full professional audit, and instead submit an accountant’s report verifying the accounts.
-Unaudited accounts, verified by the board, can be submitted if the turnover does not exceed £90,000.
-If the society’s turnover and assets are below £5,000, and it has fewer than 500 members, then it can resolve to submit a lay audit, verified by someone who is not a director or officer of the society.
+Societies with a turnover not exceeding £10.2m, or assets not exceeding £5.1m, can, if their rules permit it, and a resolution has been passed at their AGM, get exemption from a full professional audit, and instead submit an accountant’s report verifying the accounts.
+Unaudited accounts, verified by the management committee, can be submitted if the turnover does not exceed £90,000.
+If the society’s turnover and assets are below £5,000, and it has fewer than 500 members, then it can resolve to submit a lay audit, verified by someone who is not a management committee member or officer of the society.

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at [email protected]